tomtomwombat/fastbloom/README.md

 ```

 ## Background
 Bloom filters are space-efficient approximate membership set data structures supported by an underlying bit array to track item membership.
 To insert/check membership, a number of bits are set/checked at positions based on the item's hash.
 False positives from a membership check are possible, but false negatives are not.
-Once constructed, neither the bloom filter's underlying memory usage nor number of bits per item change.
+Once constructed, neither the Bloom filter's underlying memory usage nor number of bits per item change.
 [See more.](https://en.wikipedia.org/wiki/Bloom_filter)

 ```text
 hash(4) ──────┬─────┬───────────────┐